Credit/Debit Card Surcharges Removed

 Previously, when a client wished to pay for their counselling session – in person – using a credit card or debit card, the service used to provide this payment (iZettle) would take off 2.75% as their processing fee.
 This fee was passed onto the client for the convenience of using a card payment (approx £1.50 for every £50 spent).
 Payments in cash, cheque and bank transfer were – and continue to be – free of charge to both client and Havant Counselling.

-At this time Havant Counselling will attempt to absorb such costs.
-But doing so may have an impact on the number of lower-fee counselling places that we fund, may see a raise in counselling fees to manage costs overall, or may see Havant Counselling having to remove card and online payments in the future.
+Havant Counselling will absorb this loss, but doing so will have a minor impact on the number of lower-fee counselling places that we subsidise.
+Eventually we may raise our counselling fees to manage costs overall.
+It is unlikely Havant Counselling will remove card and online payments in the future, though.

 Such a shame the government thought it better not to exclude small businesses like Havant Counselling whilst going after big players (such as airline travel services – looking at you: Ryanair).
 At the same time, leaving Financial Institutions – who make the card charges in the first place – untouched by the same regulation.